lulab/mkdocs/docs/reading/startup/RNAi.md

     * **2022 Nature Review** - High-content CRISPR screening.
     * **2012 PNAS** - Tiling genomes of pathogenic viruses identifies potent antiviral shRNAs and reveals a role for secondary structure in shRNA efficacy [Lu Lab Paper]
 * How to Read
-    * Interaction-seq (on-target & off-target)
+    * 👍 VASA-seq (Total RNA-seq) **2022 NBT** - High-throughput total RNA sequencing in single cells using VASA-seq
-        * 👍 **2023 Nature Biotech.** - Detection of transcriptome-wide microRNA–target interactions in single cells with agoTRIBE
+    * 👍 TRIBE (Interaction-seq) **2023 Nature Biotech.** - Detection of transcriptome-wide microRNA–target interactions in single cells with agoTRIBE